bearsunday/bearsunday.github.io/manuals/1.0/en/validation.md

 ## Other validation

 If you need to implement the complex validation, you can have another class for validation and inject it.
-And then call in the method annotate with `onValidate`.
+And then call in the method annotated with `onValidate`.
 You can also change your validation behavior by context with DI.